 Within the context of machine learning, boundary detection is commonly formulated as a binary classification problem.
 Given adequate ground-truth annotations, a binary classifier can be trained to predict whether a candidate position is part of the lumen border or not.
-While any binary classifier can be used, we tested the probabilistic boosting tree (PBT) [12] and the random forest (RF) [13] classifiers, which both gave similar results.
+While any binary classifier can be used, we tested the probabilistic boosting tree (PBT) [11] and the random forest (RF) [12] classifiers, which both gave similar results.

-In this approach, the prediction for a point at location (z, k, r) is based on low-level image features F(z, k, r) which are extracted from a local neighborhood.
-For each point in question, an image feature sampling pattern is defined by the local orientation of the ray connecting the center point and the potential boundary point as shown in Fig. 5.
-These so-called steerable features [14], which are the combination of low-level image features such as gradients computed at each position of the sampling pattern, yield a discriminative high-dimensional feature vector \vec{x} .
+In this approach, the prediction for a point at location (z,k,r) is based on low-level image features F(z,k,r) which are extracted from a local neighborhood.
+For each point in question, an image feature sampling pattern is defined by the local orientation of the ray connecting the center point and the potential boundary point as shown in Figure 5.
+These so-called steerable features [13], which are the combination of low-level image features, such as gradients, computed at each position of the sampling pattern, yield a discriminative high-dimensional feature vector \vec{x} .
 Thus, the prediction and training of the boundary classifier is based on the evaluation of \vec{x} for each candidate position.

 Training is based on available ground-truth annotations (i.e. contour or surface describing the lumen border) from which positive and negative samples are extracted.
-For each orientation (i.e. ray), the intersecting point between the ray and the ground-truth annotation is considered as positive and the remaining points on the ray are negative training samples (see Fig. 5b).
+For each orientation (i.e. ray), the intersecting point between the ray and the ground-truth annotation is considered as positive and the remaining points on the ray are negative training samples (Fig. 5b).
 This yields the locations of the lumen on which positive and negative feature sample sets (T_0, T_1) are calculated.
-Randomly selected samples are used for training of two cascading classifiers (P_1, P_2) .
-This is done in a bootstrapping